 They do make heaters specifically for tents, so this is greatly helpful.
 However, be sure to follow the safety guidelines with tent heaters.

 Safety is a significant consideration with living in a tent.
 Unfortunately, you don’t have any solid walls or locks to keep animals or intruders out.

 Many people live in travel vans which are smaller than several large tents.
 But with a van, you are more protected with solid walls and doors that lock.

-The most popular glamping tents are safari tents, glamping dome tents, bell tents, and yurts.
+The most popular glamping tents are safari, glamping dome, bell, and yurts.
 They come in many shapes and sizes, have great ventilation, and are cozy.
-Frequently they are made of canvas material, which is heavy-duty and naturally a water-resistant material.
+They are frequently made of canvas material, which is heavy-duty and naturally water-resistant.

 Many glamping tents offer modern conveniences and are a home away from home.
 They can have heat from a stove and luxurious beds and furnishings.

 What Are Some of the Challenges With House-Like Tents?

 House-like tents are spacious and comfortable but have some downsides too.
 They are big and bulky and may take several people to set up.

 Because of the size, some of these tents can be heavy, especially the canvas tents.
 They also will take longer to dry out, so this is a factor to consider if in a wet climate.

 Tents that look like houses are unique and fun for the whole family.
 It is a great way to bring a touch of home out into the wilderness.